Country Report for Dominica

 Penal institutions

 Corporal punishment is lawful as a disciplinary measure in penal institutions.
 Under the Children and Young Persons Act 1970, a juvenile in conflict with the law may be detained in a government training school or a prison: government training schools are governed by the Children and Young Persons Welfare Act 1972 and the Government Training School Act 1970, neither of which prohibits corporal punishment.
 Young people under 18 may also be sentenced to imprisonment: article 33 of the Prisons Act 1877 and articles 47 and 48 of the Prison Rules 1956 allow visiting justices to order corporal punishment for breaches of discipline.
-A Child Justice Bill drafted in 2007 by the OECS was sent to the attorney-general: as originally drafted it would not prohibit corporal punishment in penal institutions.
-The Children (Care and Adoption) Bill under discussions in 2019 also does not prohibit corporal punishment in penal institutions.
+The Children Care and Adoption Act 2023 does not prohibit corporal punishment in penal institutions.
+It is unclear whether the Child Justice Bill which was under discussion as of March 2024 would prohibit corporal punishment in penal institutions.

 Sentence for crime